BinuxLiu/NPR/README.md

 git submodule update
 ```

-**Update**: Due to the possible data leakage of NightStreet raised by some reviewers, we created a new dataset, **NightCity**, which can get better results.

 ## Reproduce our results

 If you want to reproduce our experiment from start to finish, please perform each step below.
 (It takes a long time to train the night generation model and generate night data.)
 If you want to train the VPR model on the night data we generated, skip to step 4 after performing step 1.
 If you just want to test our model on a public dataset, skip to step 5 after step 1.

 1. Generate and unzip the NightStreet, NightCity and VPR datasets.
     * First, run the following command: